 If when driving you have noticed you have to press the pedal farther, that’s a dead giveaway the brakes are wearing out.
 You have less friction material, so you have to push the pedal further in order to push the pads onto the disc.

 If you exhaust the friction material, you’re going to go metal on metal.
 This means the metal pad carrier will be pressing on the disc.
 You will feel this and hear it through the pedal.
 It will vibrate and rumble when you apply the brakes.

 When you have to brake hard, if there is a deep whooshing or groaning sound, that’s a sign your pads are getting low.
 Think of it as a deep, bassy groan.

 There is no hard and fast rule with how long a set of pads should last.
 However, you can apply a bit of common sense.
 Generally speaking, pads can last from 25,000 to 60,000 miles.
 If you have three kids and you drive a big, heavy people carrier, you’re looking at the lower number.
 If you drive a Mini, then you’re going to be looking at the bigger number.
 But also, think, really think about your driving.
 Are you an early braker?
 Are you late on the brakes?
 Do you gently come to a stop or tend to stand on the brakes?
 All this can affect the life of the pads.
 Heavy driving means a short life.

-Not by the Police – does your car pull to one side of the road or the other when you hit the brakes?
+Does your car pull to one side of the road or the other when you hit the brakes?
 If it does, this could be a sign the pads are wearing unevenly.
 This is where you need to go back to a visual check and both sides for even amounts of wear.
-Brake pads should always, ALWAYS be changed in pairs.
+Brake pads should always be changed in pairs.
 Never change just one side.